IT5: Text-to-text Pretraining for Italian Language Understanding and Generation: Evaluation

 \subsection{Evaluation Metrics}

-We adopt a common combination of text-based and trained metrics as a default for evaluating model performances in most settings.
-We use the language-independent ROUGE metric~\citep{lin-2004-rouge} in its unigram (R1), bigram (R2) and Longest Common Subsequence (RL) variants to evaluate lexical matches, and the trained BERTScore metric~(\citeauthor{zhang-etal-2020-bertscore} \citeyear{zhang-etal-2020-bertscore}; BS) to evaluate correspondence at the semantic level.
-Since BERTScore requires a pre-trained BERT-like model for the target language, we use a popular BERT model pre-trained on Italian for the evaluation.
-Following the authors' recommendation\footnote{\url{github.com/Tiiiger/bert\_score/blob/master/journal/rescale\_baseline.md}}, we compute and use baseline scores (see Appendix~\ref{app:bertscore-baseline} for details) in order to broaden the range of the metric and remove noise.
-For the QA task, we instead use the exact-match (EM) and F1-score (F1) metrics routinely used for evaluation.
-Finally, for the news headline style transfer task, we use trained classifiers provided by the authors\footnote{\url{https://github.com/michelecafagna26/CHANGE-IT}} to ensure headline-headline (HH) and headline-article (HA) coherence.
+We use a combination of common lexical and trainable metrics across all available tasks.
+We use the language-independent ROUGE metric~\citep{lin-2004-rouge} in its R1, R2 and RL variants to evaluate lexical matches, and BERTScore~(\citeauthor{zhang-etal-2020-bertscore} \citeyear{zhang-etal-2020-bertscore}; BS) to evaluate correspondence at the semantic level.\footnote{We use an Italian BERT model to obtain baseline scores to broaden the metric range and remove noise, following authors' recommendations. } For QA, the canonical exact-match (EM) and F1-score (F1) metrics are used.
+Finally, for the news headline style transfer task, we use trained classifiers provided by the authors\footnote{\href{https://github.com/michelecafagna26/CHANGE-IT}{\texttt{michelecafagna26/CHANGE-IT}}} to ensure comparable headline-headline (HH) and headline-article (HA) coherence performances.